 And to avoid queues altogether, why not buy your shopping and Christmas gifts all online?
 (There are also online discount codes to be found as well, which can save a few pennies here and there..)

-Presents and food can all be bought from the warmth and comfort of your sofa.
+Pretty much everything can be bought from the warmth and comfort of your sofa.

 Make the most of what sales there are in the run up to Christmas – the earlier you start shopping the better really.

-If you are REALLY organised, you may have shopped in last years new year sales for Christmas items for this year, or you may have done a little shopping throughout the year when things have been marked down.
+If you’re REALLY organised, you may have shopped in last years new year sales for Christmas items for this year, or you may have done a little shopping throughout the year when things have been marked down.

 And there are still some great sales on in the run up to Christmas as well.
 Days like Black Friday (usually the last Friday in November) have fantastic shopping deals available – if you can grab them!

 Remember to have a plan, have a budget, and shop at the right time (don’t leave it all til Christmas Eve for a start!) – then you won’t go far wrong!

 And don’t forget to grab your FREE eBook with all these tips and 90+ more to help you get Christmas sorted! – CLICK HERE FOR MORE INFO